 Session Two - After the student has had sufficient time to think about the suggestions that emerged in the first session, Limerick and the student will lay out a tentative—but entirely plausible—action plan to maximize the visibility and impact of the planned research.

-In addition, Rosenbloom Scholars will be invited to participate in a panel discussion at the WHA conference where they will describe their dissertation research and the strategies they have acquired to reach beyond the academy.
+In addition, Rosenbloom Scholars may be invited to participate in a panel discussion at either WHA or ASEH's annual conference where they will describe their dissertation research and the strategies they have acquired to reach beyond the academy.

 Applicants who successfully complete this program will be given preference for admission to the Mellon-Foundation-supported Center of the American West’s Summer Workshop in Applied History.